Man, 73, and woman, 25, seriously injured in head-on crash in Kahuku

-Firefighters responded this afternoon to a head-on collision in Kahuku that left two people seriously injured.
+Firefighters responded Tuesday afternoon to a head-on collision in Kahuku that left two people seriously injured.

 Firefighters had to extricate one person who was pinned inside one of the vehicles, Honolulu Fire Department Capt.
 Jeffrey Roache said.